yogsototh/yblog/multi/blog/Absorb-Github-Events.md

 Damn, github want us to add a `User-Agent` header.
 But the library we use doesn't add one by default.
 We should add it manually.
+Don't be afraid by the syntax.
+It might be ugly, but it does a great job at keeping concerns separated.

 ~~~ {.haskell}
 {-# LANGUAGE OverloadedStrings #-}